-NPR CEO Jarl Mohn To Step Down After 5-Year Term Ends in June
+NPR CEO Jarl Mohn To Step Down After 5-Year Term Ends In June

 In taking the CEO job, Mohn arrived with decades of experience as a broadcast executive and digital media investor, with stints at MTV, VH1, E! and Liberty Media before becoming a private investor.
 He has been a relentless cheerleader of the durability of terrestrial broadcasting as a platform for public radio, and his tenure has been marked by significant growth in NPR's radio and digital audiences, though it has softened of late.
 That growth has been accompanied by notable financial gains.

 The Mohn years at NPR have also been marred by a crisis sparked by sexual harassment allegations against NPR's former top news editor, Michael Oreskes.
-Some staffers said Mohn and his management team failed to register warning signs sufficiently quickly in ways that allowed a toxic work environment to fester under Oreskes, whom Mohn hired in spring 2015 and fired in November 2017.
+Some staffers said Mohn and his management team failed to register warning signs with sufficient speed in ways that allowed a toxic work environment to fester under Oreskes, whom Mohn hired in the spring of 2015 and fired in November 2017.
 NPR has subsequently put in place a series of far-reaching reforms to address workplace concerns.

 "I've done a lot of soul-searching because of what happened," Mohn said Monday in the interview.
 "My last big screw-up of a hire was 31 years before that.
 The organization is the better for it now.
 We've learned from it.
 But I wish it had never happened."